How to manage salary setting expectations sensitively

 Dig deeper into the actual size of salary increases that employers intend to pay, and employees expect to receive, and you can see that those differences extend further.

-A salary expectation gap continues to be the case for many organisations and their workforce.
+Our research shows that the salary expectation gap continues to be the case for many organisations and their workforce.

 How to manage a salary expectation gap sensitively